 Robinhood

 Robinhood allows me to invest in stocks, options, crypto, and ETFs.
 Options are pretty much what they sound like.
-They are the option to invest in something at a point in the future, but they don’t require me to make the purchase at that future time if I choose not to do so.
+They are the option to invest in something at a point in the future, but they don’t require me to purchase at that time if I choose not to do so.

 See Related: Best Lithium Stocks to Invest in Today